 Randolph is a very small town located in the state of New York.
 With a population of 1,297 people and just one neighborhood, Randolph is the 705th largest community in New York.
 Randolph has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Randolph is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Randolph is a town of professionals, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Randolph who work in healthcare (10.40%), office and administrative support (9.87%), and sales jobs (9.07%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Randolph is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Randolph is a town of professionals, production and manufacturing workers, and sales and office workers.
+There are especially a lot of people living in Randolph who work in sales jobs (8.84%), office and administrative support (8.33%), and architecture and engineering (7.83%).

 As is often the case in a small town, Randolph doesn't have a public transportation system that people use for their commute.